pinellolab/CRISPRme/README.md

 Below is a description of the contents of each output file:

--**`*.bestMerge.txt`**: This file contains the top targets selected based on the input criteria.
+- **`*.bestMerge.txt`**: This file contains the top targets selected based on the input criteria.
 Each row represents the best target for a specific genomic location, chosen according to the highest CFD score (if computed), highest CRISTA score (if computed), and the fewest combined mismatches and bulges.

 - **`*.altMerge.txt`**: This file includes all alternative alignments that were not selected for the `*.bestMerge.txt` file.
 It lists all additional targets identified by CRISPRme at each candidate off-target position.
 Each genomic position may have multiple reported targets in this file.